waoadb/opensource/apps/docs/docs/key-concepts/checkout.md

 ### Core Fields

 Core Fields are data collection fields that are defined by the system.
-They can be enabled and set as required in the event configuration on Different Breed®.
+They can be enabled and set as required in the event configuration on Different Breed ®.

 | Field            | Field Type |
 | ---------------- | ---------- |